monanadmin/scripts_CD-CT/README.md

 # needed until fix for installation using spack
 sudo apt install cdo
 ~~~

+Some versions of packages could be different using different versions of the compiler.
+The versions above, i.e. metis version 5.1.0, are compliant with the gcc@9.4.0.
+If you have problems when installing, for example "package not found", suggesting another version, you can use the version suggested or simply do not use the version, i.e. "metis%gcc@9.4.0"

 **4. Configure the PNETCDF and NETCDF environment vars**